Types of Child Care

 During the absence of the parent or guardian for less than 24 hours, the individual provider assumes responsibility for the supervision, protection and well-being of a child less than 13 years of age.
 It is the responsibility of each parent or guardian to select or monitor child care and determine the quality of that care.

 The code of Virginia mandates the licensure of family day homes that provide care for six to twelve children.
 Licensing standards, which are proposed by the State Board of Social Services and enforced by the Division of Licensing Programs, ensures that the activities services and facilities of the family day home are conducive to the welfare of the children in care.
 Licensing inspectors make scheduled and unscheduled visits.
-For additional information on these providers please call the licensing office at 703 934-1505 or DSS site and select children.
+Additional information on these providers is available from the Virginia Department of Social Services.

 System Licensed Provider